gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 Hoogle turned out to be a really useful tool during development.
 Which begged the question, why isn’t there such thing for TypeScript?
-I work with TypeScript on a daily basis and I think it would be a really good addition to the avaliable tools.
+I work with TypeScript on a daily basis and I think it would be a really good addition to the available tools.

 The closest thing I found is [Open Symbol by name][5] in VS Code.